 Lie on your side with your bottom leg straight.
 Bend your top knee and bring it in front of your body so your knee and shin rest on the floor (or on a pillow).
 Let gravity pull the top knee down toward the floor.
 You should feel a stretch through the outer hip and TFL of the top leg.
 This variation is excellent because it removes balance from the equation entirely and lets you relax into the stretch.
 Hold 30-60 seconds, then switch sides.
 For a deeper stretch, use your hand to gently press the top knee closer to the floor.

-Hip abductor stretch variations showing seated figure-four stretch and side-lying TFL stretch positions for beginners
+Hip abductor stretch variations: seated figure-four stretch on the left and side-lying TFL stretch on the right, both shown as beginner-friendly progressions

 Hip abductor stretch variations: seated figure-four (left) and side-lying TFL stretch (right).